stanwood/handbook/README.md

 1. On the first of the month
 2. Grab your hours from [Toggl](https://www.toggl.com/app/reports/summary/1229046/period/prevMonth)
 3. Create an invoice with those hours
-4. Sent it to invoice@stanwood.de and put the MD on CC.
+4. Sent it to your `Squad Lead` for approval.
+(Do *not* put the MD or `invoice@stanwood.de` on CC.
+5. Your `Sqaud Lead` will review your invoice and forward it himself.
 6. On the 15th you should have the money on your account.